What happens when the environmental humanities meets planetary science? We discover the Planetary Humanities!

 Option to satisfy the pre-med writing intensive requirement

-Frédéric Neyrat is a Mellon-Morgridge Professor of Planetary Humanities and a French philosopher with expertise in the environmental humanities and contemporary theory.
+Frédéric Neyrat is a Mellon-Morgridge Professor of Planetary Humanities and Associate Professor of English with expertise in the environmental humanities and contemporary theory.
 He is the author of several books, including The Unconstructable Earth: An Ecology of Separation, and Atopias: Manifesto for a Radical Existentialism.

 Dr. Neyrat recently launched Alienocene, an electronic journal that gathers texts, sounds, and images seeking to reshape the relationship between the human and the inhuman, the terrestrial and the extraterrestrial, the near and the distant, what is familiar to us and what persists in remaining – despite everything – alien.